lobophf/happy/README.md

 ```sh
 $ git clone git@github.com:lobophf/happy.git
 ```
 This application requires [Node.js](https://nodejs.org/en/) and the [npm](https://www.npmjs.com/) that comes with it.
 If you don't have it, you can get it by following [this](https://nodejs.org/en/download/) page.
 Everything should work fine for Node.js v12.19.0.
 Also, this project contains the [package.json](./package.json) file that holds all the dependencies used in this project.
-So, to install the npm modules, jump into the root folder, and install the dependencies like this:
+To install the npm modules, jump into the root folder, and install the dependencies like this:
 ```sh
 $ cd happy
 $ npm i
 ```
 If everything goes well, several files will appear, and the server will be ready to start.
-Therefore, run the following command:
+So, run the following command:
 ```sh
 $ npm start
 ```